Alchemy-101/omnitrix-roguelike/README.md

 # Omnitrix Roguelike (CLI)

-A small text-based roguelike inspired by transformation mechanics.
+A small text-based roguelike inspired by the show Ben 10.
 The player completes short runs made of rooms (combat/event/rest), transforms using limited Omnitrix energy, earns DNA, and unlocks new alien forms between sessions.

 ## Requirements
 - Python 3.10+ recommended